joebrew/tb_mortality/README.md

 ### Reproducing charts, tables, and statistics

-The `visualizations_for_publication.Rmd` file contains the code for different charts, tables, and statistical tests used for the article.
+The `visualizations.Rmd` file contains the code for different charts, tables, and statistical tests used for the article.
 It also includes many items _not_ used for the article (ie, exploratory analysis, "sanity checks", etc.).

 ## Questions